chilicoder/ember-d3-helpers/README.md

 ## Live Examples

-You can view a demo of a few ways to use these helpers [here](http://locusenergy.github.io/ember-d3-helpers)
+You can view a demo of a few ways to use these helpers [here](http://locusenergy.github.io/ember-d3-helpers).
+Checkout [`ember-sparkles`](https://github.com/LocusEnergy/ember-sparkles) to see example implementations using these primitives.

 ## Available Helpers
 * [`d3-graph`](#d3-graph)